-Barcelona is with a population of 1,6 million the second largest city in Spain.
-The city covers an area of 101 square kilometers – so you can imagine that it is worth to take a closer look at the public transportation before travelling to VMworld.
+Barcelona is the second largest city in Spain.
+More than 1,6 million people are living there and the city covers an area of 101 square kilometers – so you can imagine that it is worth to take a closer look at the public transportation before travelling to VMworld.

 Shuttles will run according to the following schedule: